cailindz/portfolio/final_part3.md

 Because of this, I decided to include one government and one non-profit example in my final report.
 By emphasizing how a city and how a University have used the SDGs, I feel that my audience will be able to relate to at least one or the other.

 Another way I adjusted to my expected audience was simply in preparing to present in class.
-Given the setting, I decided I wanted to include a second "call to action" for the average local citizen, rather than just target local leaders.
+Given the setting, I thought it could be useful to include a call to action that would be useful for my peers.
+I decided I wanted to include a second "call to action" for the average local citizen, rather than just target local leaders.
 I feel that citizens, especially at the local level, have an impact on their communities.
 So, in advocating for sustainable community development within the framework of the SDGs, it made sense to include citizens in my audience.

 #### My Design Choices